manticoresoftware/manticoresearch/manual/english/Searching/KNN.md

 - When using `model_name`, you **must not** specify `dims` - the model automatically determines the vector dimensions.
 The `dims` and `model_name` parameters are mutually exclusive.
 - When **not** using `model_name` (manual vector insertion), you **must** specify `dims` to indicate the vector dimensions.
 - The `from` parameter specifies which fields to use for embedding generation (comma-separated list, or empty string for all text/string fields).
 This parameter is required when using `model_name`.
+- `cache_path` optionally specifies where to cache downloaded local models (e.g., Hugging Face models like sentence-transformers or Qwen).
+Use it if your Manticore cache directory is non-default or differs from the server's working directory.
 - For API-based models (OpenAI, Voyage, Jina), include the `api_key` parameter in the knn configuration

 <!-- end -->